 We can all start feeling shy whenever we are new person, but it’s important to push through it and get to know your co-workers.
 When it comes to that first week at work, go find some people to eat lunch with!
 When you’re starting, take any opportunity to socialize with your co-workers.
 It will make your job more fun.
 Plus, your co-workers are more likely to help you out if they know you.

 You might think that coming in five minutes after 9:00 a.m. isn’t a big deal, but you’re mistaken.
 It gives off a poor impression and puts you behind, even if just by a few minutes.
 Instead, consider getting to work 15 minutes early and plan on having some coffee and a quick chat with co-workers.
 You’ll feel oriented and ready to start if you get there just a few minutes early.

 Just because you’re the new person doesn’t mean you shouldn’t set expectations and boundaries.
 Be wary of working lunches and staying late.
 You don’t want to set yourself up for burnout.
 The same rules apply when it comes to taking on work assignments; don’t agree to more than you can handle.
 That’s just setting yourself up to fail.

 Mistake: Not writing things down.

 Even if you have the best memory in the world, there’s no way you’ll survive your first few weeks without a notepad by your side.
 Just write down everything.
 You can sort it out later.
-It will help you later on whenever the training and orientations end and you actually have to get on-the-job.
-You won’t regret anything that you write down, only what you didn’t.
+It will help you later on whenever the training and orientations end and you have to get on the job.
+You won’t regret anything you write down, only what you didn’t.

 Take on your new job with confidence and excitement, and you’re bound to thrive.